We understand how frustrating it can be when emails go missing. If you’re experiencing any of the following issues

 Try searching the email in each folder of your webmail.
 If you also access emails through other mail clients, there is a possibility that you have moved the email into specific local folder in your mail client, which isn't synched to your webmail (thus not accessible from webmail).

 Have you recently setup a mail client on your computer or mobile phone using POP3?
-If so, you may have accidentally downloaded the emails to that device, pulling them off and remove from the server.
+If so, you may have accidentally downloaded the emails to that device, thus, pulling them off and removing them from the server.

 Set up an IMAP account on that same device, then drag and drop the emails from the POP3 inbox to the IMAP inbox.
 This should sync them up with the server again.
 Finally, disable or reconfigure the POP3 account to leave a copy of message on the server.

 If you haven’t setup any POP3 before but having a lot of emails missing from the Inbox, it could be a sign that there’s a security issue with your account.
 Unauthorized or malicious users may sometimes delete emails after accessing someone else's account.